johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_1.md

       df['date'] = pd.to_datetime(date[0],infer_datetime_format=True)
       df['country'] = date[1].str.replace(")","")
       ```
-- Run-time was split to separate the hours and minutes.
+- **`run_time`** was split to separate the hours and minutes.
 Hours were cast to integers, converted to minutes, then added together.
 What was tricky here was sometimes there were hours and minutes, and other only one of these fields, so I wrote a function to handle these different scenarious with conditionals.
   - Before:`1h 34min`
   - After: `94`
       ```javascript